This article explains how library administrators can configure relations in AODocs

 7. Define the names of the relations that will be displayed to users in the Name fields.

-Note: By default, when you create a relation the first document class in the library is used for the Class and Name fields in both columns From and To.
+Note: By default, when you create a relation the first document class in the library is used for the Class and Name fields in both the From and To columns.

 Note: A message appears if the relation you have defined won't be displayed automatically in the document page.
-You can select relations for display and define their order in the document class configuration.
+Learn more: Configure how relations are displayed to end users.

 Set up relations within a single document class